 The full Golan Trail hike takes about a week.
 Yam L’Yam takes about 4 days.
 If you’re not up for that challenge or have limited time, it’s easy to head up north for a day or weekend to hike sections of either.
 Enjoy breathtaking panoramic views of Israel and Syria, and take in the serene nature and abundant wildlife of northern Israel.
 Hiking is a big part of Israeli culture.
 The Yam L’Yam hike is considered a sort of initiation into adulthood for Israeli youth.
 Saying that you completed all or part of these trails is a great way to fit in with the locals.
 It’s also close to the Carmel Forest Spa, one of our favorite stops in our spa and wellness guide.

 Enhance Your Senses

-Israel is known as the land of milk and honey, but did you know that it was also one of the first wine making regions?
+Everyone knows Israel as the land of milk and honey, but did you know that it was also one of the first wine-making regions?
 Archeologists have uncovered more than 20 wine presses from over 2,100 years ago, and thankfully some things never change.
 Over the past few decades, the Israeli wine industry has burst onto the global scene.
 It produces some 35 million bottles annually and introduces connoisseurs to Israel’s more Dionysian counterpart, the land of wine and cheese.
 Enthusiasts won’t want to miss the chance to tour the 300+ vineyards that rival Napa and Bordeaux.
-For the best way to imbibe without worrying about a designated driver, book a wine tour and let someone else take the wheel so you can sip the day away!
+The best way to discover local varieties is surely the the heart of the area they come from, and you can do just that on our Flavors of the Galilee tour.